ritvikindupuri/GlyphBreaker/README.md

 ### 3. Configure API Keys

-NexusProbe requires a Gemini API key to power its core features, especially the Defense Analysis.
+GlyphBreaker requires a Gemini API key to power its core features, especially the Defense Analysis.

 1.  **Create a `.env` file** in the root directory of the project.
 2.  **Add your Gemini API key** to this file.
 You can get one from the [Google AI Studio](https://aistudio.google.com/app/apikey).